 Assessments for AD/HD typically include 2 to 4 hours of formal testing, as well as parent/teacher questionnaires and interviews.
 Your doctor may request such an evaluation if the diagnosis of AD/HD is unclear from his/her medical examination, or an assessment may be required in order to determine whether educational accommodations are warranted.

-Assessment of more complex neuropsychological and neurobehavioral disorders (traumatic brain injury, autism spectrum disorders, medical/genetic disorders) and Independent Education Evaluations for school districts are additional areas of expertise.
-Evaluations are highly individualized, depending on referral questions.
+Assessment of other neuropsychological and neurobehavioral disorders (traumatic brain injury, autism spectrum disorders, medical/genetic disorders, dementia), Independent Education Evaluations for school districts, and forensic neuropsychological evaluations are usually referred to an outside provider(s).